-Instant Pot Low-Carb All-Beef Ancho and Anaheim Chili is a delicious option for chili that’s low-carb, Keto, low-glycemic, gluten-free, and South Beach Diet phase one.
-And this can even be Paleo if you skip the optional cheese and sour cream toppings.
-Use the Diet-Type Index to find more recipes like this one.
+Instant Pot Low-Carb All-Beef Ancho and Anaheim Chili is a delicious option for chili that’s low-carb, Keto, low-glycemic, and gluten-free.
+Use the Chili Recipes to find more recipes like this one.

 Watch the video to see if you might like to make

 Instant Pot Low-Carb All Beef Ancho and Anaheim Chili

 This Instant Pot Low-Carb All-Beef Ancho and Anaheim Chili is a recipe I came up with several years ago when a reader requested a low-carb all beef chili.
 Jake and I loved this beefy chili when we tested the recipe, but the original photos were kind of so-so, and the recipe never became much of a hit.
 Then recently I bought one of those two-packs chuck roasts from Costco and decided to use one of them to update the photos for this tasty chili and see if I could entice a few more people to try it!